Heirtzler fracture zone

+The presumed seismically and tectonically active portion of this fracture zone is known as the Heirtzler transform fault and divides a portion of the Pacific-Antarctic Ridge where spreading rates increase towards its axial north from 56 to 66 mm/year over a distance of 650 km.
+The Heirtzler transform fault portion has areas of gravity highs, and as well as its larger propagating region, it has to the southeast a smaller Pacific-Antarctic Ridge propagator that may have started about one million years ago, with both associated with clockwise changes in spreading direction.

 The feature was named for James R. Heirtzler, a geophysicist who was a pioneer in geomagnetics studies.
 The name was proposed by the Lamont–Doherty Geological Observatory (now the Lamont–Doherty Earth Observatory), and was approved by the Advisory Committee on Undersea Features in 1993.